Drug DWI vs Marijuana DWI in Dallas, Texas: What's Different and What's the Same?

 Related: Texas drug penalty groups

-A Marijuana DWI is a subcategory of Drug DWI where police allege impairment specifically from THC, the psychoactive component of cannabis.
+A Marijuana DWI is a type of Drug DWI where the officer claims you were impaired specifically by THC, the psychoactive ingredient in cannabis.

 In Dallas County, marijuana DWIs have increased due to: